 - bring eligible family members with you.

 Before you apply

 You can apply for this visa only after you have been invited by an approved special program sponsor.

-Usually you need a valid passport or other travel document for this visa.
+You must hold a valid passport from an eligible country to apply for this visa.
+Your passport should also be valid for the entire period of your intended stay in Australia.
 If you plan to get a new passport, you should do so before applying for your visa.
 If you get a new passport after your visa has been granted, give the details of your new passport to one of our offices.

 You can give us the information by email or by faxing a copy of the biodata or photo page of your new passport.
 If you lose your passport, or if it is stolen, you will need to get a new passport and then give us the details.

 The visa application charges are listed in Fees and charges.

 You might have to pay other costs, such as the costs of health assessments, police certificates, or any other certificates or tests.
 You are responsible for making the necessary arrangements.

 This information tells you what you need to do to apply for a Special Program visa (subclass 416).